 Link copied to clipboard

-BSH Hausgeräte GmbH, with 2018 sales revenues of some EUR 13.4 billion and about 61,000 employees, is a global leader in the home appliance industry.
-The company’s brand portfolio includes 13 well-known appliance brands like Bosch and Siemens as well as the ecosystem brand Home Connect and service brands like Kitchen Stories.
-BSH produces at roughly 40 factories, and is represented by about 80 companies in some 50 countries.
+BSH Hausgeräte GmbH, with a totalturnoverof some EUR 13.2 billion and more than 58,000 employeesin 2019, is a global leader in the home appliance industry.
+The company’s brand portfolio includes eleven well-known appliance brands like Bosch, Siemens, Gaggenau and Neff as well as the ecosystem brand Home Connect and service brands like Kitchen Stories.
+BSH produces at 40 factories and is represented in some 50 countries.
 BSH is a Bosch Group company.